 Rehab can be regarded as an opportunity to enjoy a fulfilling life, free from addiction.
 Most people seeking rehab in Bedfordshire and environs are struggling with a progressive and life-threatening addiction.
 If you’re one such person, there are plenty of services available nearby to help with all types of addiction.
 Call us now for help and advice!

 Liberty House Clinic is a fully equipped alcohol and drug detoxification and rehabilitation clinic facility just outside London in the heart of Bedfordshire.
-Our facility is located on spacious grounds containing recreational facilities and 20 ensuite rooms.
+Our facility is located on spacious grounds containing recreational facilities.
 The facility is manned at every level by experienced and dedicated personnel

 We are located in Luton making our clinic a 20-30 min drive for most of the county